-Malaysia is one of the fastest growing economies in ASEAN and is adapting to the rapidly changing financial market.
-The Bank Negara Malaysia (BNM), the central bank of Malaysia, has established the Financial Technology Enabler Group (FTEG) in June 2016 to support the development of FinTech in Malaysia and Malaysia's Digital Economy Corporation (MDEC) is a government-owned institution, driving the digital economy in Malaysia.
+Malaysia is one of the fastest growing economies in the Association of Southeast Asian Nations (ASEAN) and is adapting to the rapidly changing financial market.
+Bank Negara Malaysia (BNM), the central bank of Malaysia, has established the Financial Technology Enabler Group (FTEG) in June, 2016, to support the development of FinTech in Malaysia.
+Likewise, Malaysia's Digital Economy Corporation (MDEC), which is a government-owned institution, is also driving the digital economy of Malaysia.

-The “Cloud First” strategy has been raised to promote adopting cloud in both private and public sectors in Malaysia to accelerate its digital economy.
-The BNM is reshaping the regulation and supervisory framework from technology risk management perspective to keep up with the innovations and FinTech solutions in the financial sector, which includes the guidelines over the use and adoption of cloud services.
+The “Cloud First” strategy has been raised in Malaysia to promote adopting cloud in both the private and public sectors to accelerate Malaysia’s digital economy.
+The BNM is reshaping the regulation and supervisory framework from the technology risk management perspective to keep up with the innovations and FinTech solutions in the financial sector, which includes the guidelines regarding the use and adoption of cloud services.

-Alibaba Cloud has worked with Financial Institutions to migrate to the cloud, demonstrating that we are ready to support customers from the financial sector by meeting the BNM’s security compliance requirements during cloud adoption.
+Alibaba Cloud has already worked with Financial Institutions, helping them migrate to the cloud, demonstrating that Alibaba Cloud is ready to support customers from the financial sector by meeting the BNM’s security compliance requirements during the process of cloud adoption.

 Bank Negara Malaysia (BNM)

-The Bank Negara Malaysia (BNM) is the central bank of Malaysia, aiming to promoting monetary and financial stability.
-The BNM is also responsible for maintaining the financial system stability by developing a sound, resilient, progressive and diversified financial sector.
+The Bank Negara Malaysia (BNM) is the central bank of Malaysia.
+Its aim is to promote monetary and financial stability.
+BNM is also responsible for maintaining the financial system stability by developing a sound, resilient, progressive and diversified financial sector.

 - Risk Management in Technology

-The RMiT has set out requirements for Financial Institution's (FI) regarding governance, technology risk management, operations management, and cybersecurity management.
-There is also clarification on the use of public cloud computing services where FIs are required to perform comprehensive risk management over outsourced cloud service providers.
+BNM issued Guidelines on Risk Management in Technology (RMiT) in July, 2019.
+RMiT has set out requirements for financial institutions regarding governance, technology risk management, operations management, and cybersecurity management.
+There is also information on the use of public cloud computing services in which it is described that financial institutions are required to conduct risk assessments prior to cloud adoption.

-While the RMiT guidelines have not yet been finalized, Alibaba Cloud well understands the ultimate goal behind the requirements set out in RMiT guidelines and prepares our responses to the relevant conditions.
-For the details, please refer to Alibaba Cloud User Guide – Financial Services Regulations & Guidelines in Malaysia below.
+Alibaba Cloud well understands the focuses behind the requirements set out in RMiT guidelines and prepares our responses to the relevant conditions.
+For the details, refer to Alibaba Cloud User Guide – Financial Services Regulations & Guidelines in Malaysia below.

 - Guidelines on Outsourcing

-The BNM has issued the new Guidelines on Outsourcing arrangements for Financial Institutions (FI) in December of 2018, which is valid from January 1st, 2019.
-The Guidelines on Outsourcing sets out the requirements on management over outsourcing processes and risks for FIs.
+BNM has issued the new Guidelines on Outsourcing arrangements for financial institutions in December 2018.
+The Guidelines on Outsourcing sets out the requirements on management over outsourcing processes and risks for financial institutions.
 A comprehensive and robust due diligence process is to be conducted by FIs over its outsourced service providers, including cloud service providers.

-Alibaba Cloud helps FIs with the due diligence and risk management processes by responding to the outsourcing arrangement related risks identified in the Guidelines on Outsourcing from the cloud service provider’s perspective.
-For the detailed responses, please refer to Alibaba Cloud User Guide – Financial Services Regulations & Guidelines in Malaysia below.
+Alibaba Cloud helps financial institutions with the due diligence and risk management processes by responding to the outsourcing arrangement related risks identified in the Guidelines on Outsourcing from the cloud service provider’s perspective.
+For the detailed responses, refer to Alibaba Cloud User Guide – Financial Services Regulations & Guidelines in Malaysia below.

 - Financial Technology Enabler Group (FTEG)